vargovargo/professional/vargoTEDx.md

 In the last 2000 years we see some of the cities we’re most familiar with and start to see some of the city planning touchstones that I learned about in graduate school.
 But the trend toward urban living has been a long time coming, and today it is taking off.

->>The first settlements were coincident to the development of agriculture and livestock.
-Then we see evidence of cities like Jericho and eventually the development of administrative units and more investment in staying and protecting a place (with the invention of the walled city).
-Specialization of tasks in the cities helps develop food surpluses and we see the first evidence of writing (necessary for keeping records).
-Next cities appear in Crete and China.
-Regular trade is established between cities.
-The cities of Rome and Alexandria get thier starts.
-Moving to BC, Rome reaches its prominance and serves as a world and historic touchstone for culture, art, technology, wealth, and power.

->>As we come into the modern age, we begin to see cities and city form we're more familiar with.
-The modern global hubs of trade and finance emerge.
-With the the industrial revolutions and mechanization of all manner of tasks.
-The size, variety, and spread of cities as we most often think of them is a blip on our whole urban history.
-And it is easy to see that this blip coincides with unprecedented growth in the number of people living in cities.

 If we look at the number of ‘urban dwellers’ we see tremendous growth over the last 300 years and we often hear that today half of the world’s population lives in cities.
 3.5 billion people.

 The spike in the urban population coincides with a couple other important trends that I am interested in from an environmental and health perspective.
 You may be familiar with climate change’s infamous hockey stick graph.
 It depicts atmospheric concentrations of green house gases and shows the massive impact that human use of fossil fuels is having.

-Recent growth parallels global environmental issues, and the scariest part is that the next century is forecast to be the most urban yet.
-It took us 100 centuries to reach 3.5 billion now and we’re expected add 5 billion in the next 100 years (century).
+__Recent growth parallels global environmental issues, and the scariest part is that the next century is forecast to be the most urban yet.__ It took us 100 centuries to reach 3.5 billion now and we’re expected add 5 billion in the next 100 years (century).
 As we talk today about designing change, it’s important to know that all of the development that has taken place from Mesopotamia til now will be equaled by urban development in the next 50 years.
 That means not only new cities, but rebuilding the places we already have.

-With that much construction and place making yet to happen, decisions around and in urban places do not have to lead us to collapse.
-They can be take us in a completely different direction.
+With that much construction and place making yet to happen, __decisions around and in urban places do not have to lead us to collapse.
+They can be take us in a completely different direction__.

 --------------
 What should future settlements look like?